 Keith R. Sbiral, Photographer

-Keith served as a city manager for a Chicago suburb and is now a full time consultant, career coach, and part time travel guide.
+Keith served as a city manager for a Chicago suburb and is now a full time consultant, career coach, photographer, and part time travel guide.
 He is especially interested in photography, architecture, and history.
 While Amy prefers to plan every detail, Keith prefers to explore with his camera in tow and to stake out and return to sites when the light is good.
 He values finding restaurants and hotels beyond guidebooks and online reviews, and exploring sites such as old railroad stations, abandoned buildings, and fruit and vegetable markets.
 His love for photography is perfectly matched with a passion for travel; over the last two decades Keith has had the opportunity to travel extensively both domestically and internationally.
 While he has decades of experience shooting with an SLR, today Keith shoots primarily with a Leica rangefinder and recently had the opportunity to participate in a Leica Akademie Master Class with world renowned photographer Craig Semetko and a follow-on Akademie with Nicholas Pinto.

 Keith's current photography focus is on street photography, low light photography, and travel photography.

 “The creative act lasts but a brief moment, a lightning instant of give-and-take, just long enough for you to level the camera and to trap the fleeting prey in your little box.” – Henri Cartier-Bresson